dodona-edu/dodona-edu.github.io/nl/references/exercise-directory-structure/README.md

 - **An optional `workdir` directory**: The content of this directory is made available when running the judge and can, for example, contain data files needed during execution.
 - **An optional `solutions` directory**: Files in this directory will be shown on the exercise info page as sample solutions.
 Multiple sample solutions are possible, but files with a name starting with 'solution' will be sorted first.

 Dodona ignores every other file and directory.
 You can thus freely create additional files (for example, containing the solutions to your exercises) or create a personal exercise hierarchy.
-The only thing that isn't allowed is placing exericse directories inside other exercise directories.
+The only thing that isn't allowed is placing exercise directories inside other exercise directories.

 ## Example of a valid exercise directory structure